 - Additional exceptions: for faculty members who are also investigators as defined above, all of the following are exempt from disclosure, as described in NIH 2011 regulations

-- Income from seminars, lectures, or teaching engagements sponsored by a federal, state or local government agency, an Institution of higher education as defined at 20.U.S.C.1001(a), an academic teaching hospital, a medical center, or a research institute, within the United States, that is affiliated with an institution of higher education; or
+- income from seminars, lectures, or teaching engagements sponsored by a U.S. federal, state, or local government agency, an American institution of higher education as defined at 20 U.S.C. §1001(a), an American academic teaching hospital, an American medical center, or a research institute that is affiliated with an American institution of higher education; or

 - All investigators, faculty members and designated administrators are required to make a disclosure of all significant financial interest (SFI) on an annual basis.

 - Financial interest disclosures each year are based upon the last calendar year (Jan.
 1 to Dec.
 31)

 - A new disclosure or an update of an existing disclosure is required for all investigators, faculty members, and designated administrators prior to submitting an application for research funding, whenever the proposed Research is related to any new or previously disclosed SFI, and within 30 days of:

 - Beginning employment with the University or Penn State Health Milton S. Hershey Medical Center in a job requiring disclosure

 - When an SFI is acquired with a new entity not already included in your current COINS disclosure